wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     This `sendCrossChainDeposit` function is where the actual token transfer happens.
 It sends the tokens to the recipient on the target chain using the Wormhole protocol.

-Here’s a breakdown of what happens in each step:
+Here’s a breakdown of what happens in each step of the `sendCrossChainDeposit` function:

 1. **Cost calculation** - the function starts by calculating the cost of the cross-chain transfer using `quoteCrossChainDeposit`(`targetChain`).
 This cost includes both the delivery fee and the Wormhole message fee.
 The `sendCrossChainDeposit` function then checks that the user has sent the correct amount of Ether to cover this cost (`msg.value`)